9 Things You Need To Do Before You Retire

 Every adult should have a will, power of attorney, and appropriate medical directives.
 It’s especially important as you age.
 With the lifestyle changes you’ll experience in retirement, it’s a natural time to review your end-of-life planning.
 Make sure you get competent advice when creating your documents.
 You don’t want your heirs to find out that the DIY will you prepared isn’t valid.

-We recommend getting professional estate planning help, but if paying a professional is not in your budget, consider Nolo’s estate planning package.
-They have the tools you need to get your estate planning started including forms, books, and software for wills and living trusts.
+We recommend getting professional estate planning help, but if paying a professional is not in your budget, consider Quicken’s estate planning software.
+They have the tools you need to get your estate planning started.

 7. Plan for Changes in Your Medical Insurance